 Local Government Officer means an employee or officer of a Local Government Organisation.

-Local Government Organisation means a local government council (however described) established under any Commonwealth, State or Territory Law.
+Local Government Organisation means a local government council (however described) established under any Commonwealth, State or Territory law.

 Lodge has the meaning given to it in the ECNL.

-Lodgment Case means a Registry Instrument or other electronic Document or related Registry Instruments or other electronic Documents which are or will be presented for Lodgment at the same time together with the relevant Lodgment Instructions.
+Lodgment Case means an electronic Registry Instrument or other electronic Document or related electronic Registry Instruments or other electronic Documents which are or will be presented for Lodgment at the same time together with the relevant Lodgment Instructions.

-Lodgment Fees means fees due to a Land Registry for Registry Instruments or other electronic Documents Lodged with the Land Registry.
+Lodgment Fees means fees due to a Land Registry for an electronic Registry Instrument or other electronic Document Lodged with the Land Registry.

 Lodgment Instructions means a statement in electronic form which sets out the information required by the Registrar to accept an electronic Registry Instrument or other electronic Document for Lodgment.